Culturesupport/CultureSupport/README.md

-- Blockchain Have in Circumstances Way
+# Why Blockchain ?

 - Evaporated Corruption
 - Let Economy Unfold
-- Let Other Mean Cases Than Economic Take Place
+- Let Other Cases Than Economic Take Place
 - Been On Forward Way A Good Applied System
+- Make Technology and Websites in upgraded ways
 - Be Decentralized, With No Authority
+- Let Creating and Creating Reason Take Place
 - Make Decentralized Organisation The Modern
 Impact